squaredup/samples/Dashboards/README.md

-## Sample Dashboards
+## Community submitted dashboards

+Find inspiration and real-life dashboard use cases submitted by the SquaredUp Commmunity.

-This folder contains sample dashboards from the community that can be used to get a quickstart on a new dashboarding project.
+Browse these folders to explore the sample dashboards that can be used to get a quickstart on a new dashboarding project.

 You'll find a mix of complete dashboards with loads of awesome examples or just simple views to share a single tile.